 1. Provide support from the top

-Mull says staff burnout occurs when managers fail to rise to the role of leaders.
+Mull says staff burnout in healthcare occurs when managers fail to rise to the role of leaders.
 “A boss cannot stay firmly rooted in the role of supervisor and only focus on managing the daily operations of the practice,” Mull says.
 He suggests practice managers touch base regularly with their staff to discuss what’s working, what can be improved and what they need to feel supported in their roles.
 “Communication is key, and that means asking questions, soliciting feedback and actively showing that you support and encourage employees’ long-term development,” Mull adds.

 2. Encourage autonomy and avoid micromanagement